melwyncarlo/XS-XML/README.md

 2. FILE mode

+The JavaScript version operates equivalently to the C version's RAM mode; it uses objects, containing references of each other.
+Web browsers do allow direct access to the computer's file system for security reasons; that makes the FILE mode redundant.

-The RAM and FILE mode examples have been provided in [test file 1](https://github.com/melwyncarlo/XS-XML/blob/main/test_1.c) and [test file 2](https://github.com/melwyncarlo/XS-XML/blob/main/test_2.c) respectively.
+Various examples have been provided in test files 1, 2, 3, 4, and 5.

 ### <br>RAM mode